tc39/proposal-string-dedent/README.md

 ## Proposed solution

-Allow prefixing backticks with `@`, for a template literal behaving almost the same as a regular single backticked template literal, with a few key
+Implement a `String.dedent` tag template function, for a tagged template literal behaving almost the same as a regular single backticked template literal, with a few key differences:
-differences:

 - The opening line (everything immediately right of the opening `` ` ``) must contain only a literal newline char.